JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 powers (generic function with 4 methods)
 ```

-This function has one mandatory argument and three optional ones.
-If only the first argument `s` is provided, then the function returns the first four powers of the given `x`
+This function has one mandatory and three optional arguments.
+If only the first argument `x` is provided, the function returns its first four powers.

 ```jldoctest opt_args
 julia> powers(2)
 (2, 4, 8, 16)
 ```

 Otherwise, the function output depends on the given input arguments.
-For example, if two arguments `x` and `y` are provided, the function returns these two arguments unchanged, their product `x*y` and also `x^2*y`
+For example, if two arguments `x` and `y` are provided, the function returns these two arguments unchanged together with `x*y` and `x^2*y`.

 ```jldoctest opt_args
 julia> powers(2, 3)
 (2, 3, 6, 12)
 ```

-Note that optional arguments can depend only on the arguments defined before; otherwise, an error will occur.
+The optional arguments can depend only on the previously defined arguments; otherwise, an error occurs.

 ```jldoctest opt_args; output = false
 f(x = 1, y = x) = (x, y)